yarastu/yarastu/en/_posts/2023-07-02-sleep-for-adolescent.md

 **Why did nature make teenagers "night owls"?**

-One of the curious explanations suggested by Professor Matthew Walker is to separate children from their parents.
+Maybe this strange phenomenon has formed during the process of evolution to separate children from their parents.
 When parents sleep at night, a teenager are experiencing the burst of energy and can *independently* explore the world for several hours.

 In our times, this leads to sleep deprivation among adolescents because, after a short night's sleep, they are forced to wake up early in the morning for school.